Kong/docs.konghq.com/app/_src/gateway/production/networking/troubleshoot-tls.md

 ### Could not accept SSL connection:

-If you are receiving either of the following error messages, you are experiencing an issue with mismatched SSL versions.
+If you receive either of the following error messages, you are experiencing an issue with mismatched SSL versions.

 ```sh
 LOG:  could not accept SSL connection: wrong version number